airou-lab/docs/src/lionn/software/README.md

 The NUC is flashed with the minimized `Ubuntu 22.04 Server` image.
 This means the NUC is running headless (i.e. without a desktop interface).

 ### ROS
-The NUC uses `ROS 2 Iron` while the VOXL's image (see OS section) comes bundled with `ROS Indigo Igloo`.
+The NUC uses `ROS 2 Iron` while the VOXL's image (see OS section) comes bundled with `ROS Indigo`.
 The two versions typically are not compatible, but the two can communicate using the [ROS Bridge](https://docs.ros.org/en/iron/How-To-Guides/Using-ros1_bridge-Jammy-upstream.html).